matchavez/mc/pages/05.notetaking/02.applications/default.md

 #### [1Writer](http://www.1writerapp.com)

 For iOS, it's the best application I've found for working with markdown files.
 It will sync with iCloud and Dropbox, and it will preview markdown using [GFM](https://github.github.com/gfm/).
+The only downside short of being Typora and real-time rendering is that 1Writer does not "pigment" code.
+Thus if you write a fence for some code, and you specify the language according to GFM, you won't get colour-keyed words.

 #### [FSNotes](https://fsnot.es)

 FSNotes is the closest app to a winner for me.
 It handles files directly as .md, so you can select a folder and directly edit markdown.
 There is a matching iOS app as well.
 All of this is good, and it's even free if you can `brew`.
 However there are a few shortcomings for me personally... the real-time editing of Typora is better, and you can't have nested folders.
 Those shortcomings might even be advantages to you, so check it out.
+FSNotes does do code colouring on iOS, too.

 #### [Agenda](https://www.agenda.com)